Nightwatch/plugin-template/README.md

 <<-- DELETE EVERYTHING ABOVE -->>

-# Module Name
+# Plugin Name
- > Brief description of module.
+ > Brief description of plugin.

 ## Features
-  * Module feature 1: Feature description
+  * Plugin feature 1: Feature description
-  * Module feature 2: Feature description
+  * Plugin feature 2: Feature description
   * etc.

 ## Commands
-  * `?moduleCommand1`: Command description
+  * `?pluginCommand1`: Command description
-  * `?moduleCommand2`: Command description
+  * `?pluginCommand2`: Command description
   * etc.

 ## Installation
-All modules should be installed in the `modules/` directory of the bot.
-Modules are automatically loaded and registered when the bot starts.
+All plugins should be installed in the `plugins/` directory of the bot.
+Plugins are automatically loaded and registered when the bot starts.